 Wondering what your July 2019 hair horoscope has in store for your mane?
 Keep reading to find out.

-"A face is considered round if the width all the way around is fairly even and full."
+A face is considered round if the width all the way around is fairly even and full.

-> Long locks are flattering on every face shape, but they’re particularly lovely on ladies with round faces.
+Long locks are flattering on every face shape, but they’re particularly lovely on ladies with round faces.
 Unfortunately, not all princess-like hair is created equal.
 If your hair is lacking body and volume, it’s probably time to step up your style game.

-> When your hair falls flat, lying against your face, it brings attention to the shape of your face instead of your gorgeous strands.
+When your hair falls flat, lying against your face, it brings attention to the shape of your face instead of your gorgeous strands.
 Ask your stylist to cut a few face-framing layers to elevate your look.

-> If you like the face slimming effect of long locks but aren’t interested in actually having long hair, an A-line bob is perfect for you.
-An A-line bob is Sill’s go-to haircut when styling ladies with short hair.
+If you like the face slimming effect of long locks but aren’t interested in actually having long hair, an A-line bob is perfect for you.
+It’s Sill’s go-to haircut when styling ladies with short hair.

-> Ask your stylist to allow the hair framing your face to hit just at your jawline and go as short as you’d like in the back.
+Ask your stylist to allow the hair framing your face to hit just at your jawline and go as short as you’d like in the back.

 Blunt bangs aren’t a style that most people suggest for someone with a round face, but hear us out.
 By tweaking your fringe and cutting them a little shorter than usual, they can actually work to elongate your face.
 Paired with a chic bob, you’ll have a style that’s right off the streets of Paris.